TownyAdvanced/TownyProvinces/README.md

 # TownyProvinces

 ## :information_source: Overview
-- :world_map: An add-on plugin for *Towny*, which reduces staff workload and server toxicity, by making claiming more organized.
+- :world_map: An add-on plugin for *Towny*, which makes claiming more organized, and comes with an inbuilt Fast-Transport system.

 ## :gift: Features
 - :globe_with_meridians: **Divides The Map Automatically, Into Multiple 1-Town-Only Provinces.**